Sai Spurthi Institute of Technology

-Sai Spurthi Institute of Technology (SSIT) is an engineering college located in Sathupally, Khammam district, Telangana, India.
+Sai Spurthi Institute of Technology (SSIT) is an engineering college located in Sathupalli, Khammam district, Telangana, India.
 It is located beside state highway (Khammam – Rajamundry), at distance of 7 km from Sathupalli towards Rajamundry.
 The college was affiliated to Jawaharlal Nehru Technological University, Hyderabad and accredited by the National Assessment and Accreditation Council.

 History

-The Sai Spurthi Institute of Technology was established in 2001, by the Vipassana Educational Trust, Hyderabad.
+The Sai Spurthi Institute of Technology was established in 2001 by the Vipassana Educational Trust, Hyderabad.
 The chairman of the college is Dr. B. Partha Sarathi Reddy, the CMD of Hetero Drugs, and the secretary is Sri M.V.
 Krishna Reddy.
 The motive behind establishing the college was to impart quality technical education to the rural people and to uplift the talent of economically backward students to greater levels.

 Academics

 The courses in the undergraduate programme being offered by SSIT presently are computer systems engineering, electrical and electronics (EEE), electronics and communication, mechanical engineering, mining engineering and agricultural engineering.
 The EEE department technical association provides opportunities to students to give weekly seminars on current topics of interest, and also arranges guest lectures.
 The association conducts competitions in technical paper presentations, working models exhibition, technical quiz, and gives awards and prizes.

 In the post graduation programme, Master of Business Administration is being offered.
 In the diploma programme, courses in electrical and electronics, electronics and communication, mechanical engineering are being offered.